TadjievCodes/queen/README.md

-#React App that was built to immitate the landing page of Queen of the Trones Company (URL: https://shopdrmarisol.ca/pages/castor-oil-hair-recipe#7059733)
+#React App that was built to imitate the landing page of Queen of the Trones Company (URL: https://shopdrmarisol.ca/pages/castor-oil-hair-recipe#7059733)

 ![](images/queenMain.png)